Praqma/pretested-integration-plugin/README.md

 ## Design decisions

 _We currently miss documentation on a lot of the design decisions - they should go into this document._

+## Only one integration repository is supported

+* **Integration only support one repository**: Doing pretested integration on several repositories as the same time would not make sense conceptually.
+There should also be a 1:1 relation between a Jenkins job and a repository as a best practice.
+Further it would not be possible to make pretested integration as an atomic non interuptable operation on several repositories.
+For example if they both integrate successfully, but publishing result fails on the second one.
+What should then happen with the first one?

 ## Logging